NamitaMalik/Fetching-Data-in-Angular2/README.md

 }
 ```

-Now, let's have a look at our `post-lists.component.ts` which exports the `PostListComponent`:
+Now, let's have a look at our `post-list.component.ts` which exports the `PostListComponent`:

 ```TypeScript
 import {Component} from '@angular/core';